cancerit/CaVEMan/README.md

 calculated.

 	bin/caveman estep || ./bin/estepCaveman
 	Usage: caveman estep -i jobindex [-f file] [-m int] [-k float] [-b float] [-p float] [-q float] [-x int] [-y int] [-c 	float] [-d float] [-a int]

 	-i  --index [int]                                Job index (e.g. from $LSB_JOBINDEX)

 	Optional
--f  --config-file [file]                         Path to the config file produced by setup. [default:'caveman.cfg.ini'] -m  --min-base-qual [int]                        Minimum base quality for inclusion of a read position [default:11] -c  --prior-mut-probability [float]              Prior somatic probability [default:0.000006] -d  --prior-snp-probability [float]              Prior germline mutant probability [default:0.000100] -k  --normal-contamination [float]               Normal contamination of tumour [default:0.100000] -b  --reference-bias [float]                     Reference bias [default:0.950000] -p  --mut-probability-cutoff [float]             Minimum probability call for a somatic mutant position to be output [default:0.800000]
+	-f  --config-file [file]                         Path to the config file produced by setup. [default:'caveman.cfg.ini'] -m  --min-base-qual [int]                        Minimum base quality for inclusion of a read position [default:11] -c  --prior-mut-probability [float]              Prior somatic probability [default:0.000006] -d  --prior-snp-probability [float]              Prior germline mutant probability [default:0.000100] -k  --normal-contamination [float]               Normal contamination of tumour [default:0.100000] -b  --reference-bias [float]                     Reference bias [default:0.950000]
+	-p  --mut-probability-cutoff [float]             Minimum probability call for a somatic mutant position to be output 		[default:0.800000]
 	-q  --snp-probability-cutoff [float]             Minimum probability call for a germline mutant position to be output 		[default:0.950000]
 	-x  --min-tum-coverage [int]                     Minimum tumour coverage for analysis of a position [default:1] -y  --min-norm-coverage [int]                    Minimum normal coverage for analysis of a position [default:1] -a  --split-size [int]                           Size of section to retrieve at a time from bam file.
 Allows memory 								 footprint tuning [default:50000].
 	-s  --debug                                      Adds an extra output to a debug file.
 Every base analysed has an 			output -g  --cov-file [file]                            File location of the covariate array. [default:'covs_arr'] -o  --prob-file [file]                           File location of the prob array. [default:'probs_arr'] -v  --species-assembly [string]                  Species assembly (eg 37/GRCh37), required if bam header SQ lines do 								 not contain AS and SP information.
 	-w  --species [string]                           Species name (eg Human), required if bam header SQ lines do not 								 contain AS and SP information.
 	-n  --normal-copy-number [int]                   Copy number to use when filling gaps in the normal copy number file 								 [default:2].
 	-t  --tumour-copy-number [int]                   Copy number to use when filling gaps in the tumour copy number file 								 [default:2].
 	-l  --normal-protocol [string]                   Normal protocol.
 Ideally this should match -r but not checked 									 (WGS|WGX|RNA) [default:WGS].
 	-r  --tumour-protocol [string]                   Tumour protocol.
 Ideally this should match -l but not checked 									 (WGS|WGX|RNA) [default:WGS].
 	-P  --normal-platform [string]                   Normal platform.
 Overrides the values retrieved from bam header.
 	-T  --tumour-platform [string]                   Tumour platform.
 Overrides the values retrieved from bam header.
 	-M  --max-copy-number [int]                      Maximum copy number permitted.
 If exceeded the copy number for the 								 offending region will be set to this value. [default:10].
--h	help                                         Display this usage information.
+	-h  --help                                     Display this usage information.

 ##File Formats